-No wireless for real-time control
+Use wired Ethernet for real-time control

 Use wired Ethernet for PLC-to-drive and PLC-to-IO connections.
 Reserve wireless for HMIs, laptops, and monitoring sensors.

 An omnidirectional antenna radiates signal equally in all horizontal directions.
-A directional antenna focuses signal in one direction for longer range. dBi (decibels relative to isotropic) measures antenna gain: higher dBi means a more focused beam.
+A directional antenna focuses signal in 1 direction for longer range. dBi (decibels relative to isotropic) measures antenna gain: higher dBi means a more focused beam.

 | Antenna Type | Pattern | Typical Gain | Use Case |